 Comprehensive knowledge of network protocols, including ARP, DNS, and TCP/IP

-For example, if you have no prior experience, you might consider taking a course like IBM's Penetration Testing, Incident Response, and Forensics to learn the basics.
-With intermediate options like the Secure Coding Practice Specialization offered by the University of California's UC Davis on Coursera.
+If you're new to the field, you might consider taking an introductory course like IBM's Penetration Testing, Incident Response, and Forensics.
+Or, build your knowledge in a specialized area with the Secure Coding Practice Specialization offered by the University of California's UC Davis on Coursera.

 This course gives you the background needed to gain Cybersecurity skills as part of the Cybersecurity Security Analyst Professional Certificate program. ...